myfreeweb/rapidmachine/docs/tutorial.rst

     class CRUDResource(Resource):
         persistence = MemoryPersistence()
-        pk = 'title'
+        pk = "title"

         def allowed_methods(self, req, rsp):
-            # here we decide whether the index or a record is requested,
+            # here we decide whether the index or a record is requested, store it and return, well, allowed methods
-            # store it and return, well, allowed methods
+            # on /records, req.matches == {}
-            # on /records, req.matches = {}
+            # on /records/something, req.matches == {"title": "something"}
-            # on /records/something, req.matches = {"title": "something"}
+            # the key "title" comes from the name of the Var in routes
             if len(req.matches) > 0:
                 self.is_index = False
                 return ["GET", "HEAD", "PUT", "DELETE"]